 The distinguishing points between the simulation process and real distributed operation are as follows:

-- Usage of resources: in distributed environment, MaxCompute limits the size of the referenced resource.
+- Usage of resources: In a distributed environment, MaxCompute limits the size of the referenced resource.
 For more information, see Application Restriction.
-Note that in the local running environment, the resource size has no limits..
+Note that in the local running environment, the resource size has no limits.

-- Security restrictions: MaxCompute, MapReduce, and UDF program running in a distributed environment are limited by Java Sandbox.
+- Security limits: MaxCompute, MapReduce, and UDF program running in a distributed environment are limited by Java Sandbox.
 Note that in local operations this limit is not applicable.

 odps:my_project> jar -l com.aliyun.odps.mapred.example.WordCount wc_in wc_out Summary: counters: 10 map-reduce framework combine_input_groups=2 combine_output_records=2 map_input_bytes=4 map_input_records=1 map_output_records=2 map_output_[wc_out]_bytes=0 map_output_[wc_out]_records=0 reduce_input_groups=2 reduce_output_[wc_out]_bytes=8 reduce_output_[wc_out]_records=2 OK